-- If you have any of these health problems: Liver disease or low potassium levels.
+- If your child has any of these health problems: Liver disease or low potassium levels.

-- You will need to have your heart checked before starting this drug.
+- Your child will need to have his/her heart checked before starting this drug.
 This includes an ECG.
-Talk with your doctor.
+Talk with the doctor.

 - Signs of lung or breathing problems like shortness of breath or other trouble breathing, cough, or fever.